I walked away with knowing I was well prepared to hit the workforce running.

 Baker College prepares you for your career in Culinary Arts through carefully designed programs that stress personalized instruction and practical experience.

 Our instructors are working professionals in the food service industry, who share their real-world knowledge and experience.
 Our current instructor-to-student ratio is the lowest of any culinary program in the state, so you’re assured lots of one-on-one attention.

 You’ll develop your skills through hands-on learning in facilities designed exclusively for the instruction of culinary arts, food and beverage management, and baking and pastry.
-Plus, you’ll gain real-world experience working in Baker’s full-service restaurant, and participating in the extracurricular activities we offer to help you further hone your skills.
+Plus, you’ll gain real-world experience working in one of Baker’s full-service restaurants, and participating in the extracurricular activities we offer to help you further hone your skills.
 When you graduate, you’ll be ready for your first job, with all the hands-on training and credentials that employers want.